MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       --probe-name myHealthProbe
     ```

-1. Connect the VMs to the backend pool by updating the NICs you created in the script with the backend pool information:
+1. Connect the virtual machines to the backend pool by updating the NICs you created in the script with the backend pool information:

     ```Azure CLI
     az network nic ip-config update \